dparrini/ODBC.jl-v0.6.4/README.md

-# ODBC
+# ODBC_v06

-*A Julia library for interacting with the ODBC API*
+*A fork of the original Julia library for interacting with the ODBC API within Julia 0.6.4*

 | **Documentation**                                                               | **PackageEvaluator**                                            | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:---------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|